Bulgaria in the Eurovision Song Contest 2005: Final

 The final took place on 12 February 2005 at the National Palace of Culture in Sofia.
 The twelve semi-final qualifiers competed and "Lorraine" performed by Kaffe was selected as the winner exclusively by public televoting which ran between 28 January and 12 February 2005.
-Slavi Trifonov and Sofi Marinova refused to perform their song as they believed that the voting was fixed in favour of Kaffe.
+Slavi Trifonov and Sofi Marinova refused to perform their song as they believed that the voting was fixed in favour of Kaffe, with Trifonov reading a protest message during their time on stage.
 In addition to the performances of the competing entries, guest performers were B.T.R. and Dimitar Ekimov.

 Controversy

-Following the announcement of Kaffe as the winner of the Bulgarian national final, booing was heard from the audience which left the venue before the reprise performance.
-Further accusations were made afterwards by Slavi Trifonov that the producers of Kaffe had purchased SIM cards and hired people in advance to vote for the band; "Lorraine" received only 3,000 votes before the final, however, the number increased drastically by 60,000 at the last moment.
+Following the announcement of Kaffe as the winner of the Bulgarian national final, booing was heard from the audience with some of them leaving the venue before the band's reprise performance.
+Further accusations were made afterwards by Slavi Trifonov that the producers of Kaffe had purchased SIM cards and hired people in advance to vote for them; "Lorraine" received only 3,000 votes before the final, however, the number increased drastically by 60,000 at the last moment.
 On 13 February, mobile operator MobilTel which was responsible for the SMS voting released a statement confirming that the results were legitimate.
-BNT also stated that they would consider taking legal action against Trifonov for not performing his song in the final.
-In addition, it was claimed that "Lorraine" had plagarised the song "Ne si otivay" performed by Ruslan Mainov, which was released in 2001.
+BNT also stated that they would consider taking legal action against Trifonov's refusal to perform his song in the final.
+In addition, it was claimed that "Lorraine" had plagiarised the song "Ne si otivay" performed by Ruslan Mainov, which was released in 2001.